mconlon17/simple-vivo-book/Concepts.md

     python sv.py -a update

-Each time you wish to update your concepts -- add new concepts, add narrower or broader concepts to existing concepts, change the labels of concepts -- you can repeat the steps above:
+Each time you wish to update your concepts -- add new concepts, add narrower or broader concepts to existing concepts, change the labels of concepts -- you can repeat the steps below:

-1. update the enumerations using `make_enum`
+1. Update the enumerations using `make_enum`
-1. get the concepts from your VIVO into a spreadsheet using `sv.py -a get`
+1. Get the concepts from your VIVO into a spreadsheet using `sv.py -a get`
-1. edit the concepts using a spreadsheet program
+1. Edit the concepts using a spreadsheet program
-1. update VIVO using `sv.py -a update`
+1. Update VIVO using `sv.py -a update`